teomyth/iniq/README.md

 # INIQ

-INIQ (pronounced "in-ick") is a cross-platform command-line tool for Linux system initialization.
+INIQ (pronounced "in-ick") is a command-line tool for Linux system initialization.
 It streamlines the process of setting up new systems with proper user accounts, SSH access, and security configurations.

+## Platform Support

+INIQ officially supports **Linux only** for production use:
+- Linux AMD64
+- Linux ARM64

+> **Note**: While INIQ can be built and tested on macOS for development purposes, it is designed specifically for Linux servers and is not supported for production use on macOS.

 ## Features